Cooperative Red EcolSierra

 These principles are put into practice by improving the living conditions of small-scale farmers.
 There are 425 families in 23 groups being distributed across four regions (Santa Marta, Ciénaga, Aracataca and Fundación).
 The head office, a warehouse and the coop's coffee laboratory are located in Santa Marta.
 The employment of agricultural technicians is providing for vocational training of members and high coffee quality.

-Civil war, strikes and protest movements in Columbia
+Civil war, strikes and protest movements in Colombia

 Small-scale farmers' highly-contested land